aiden2480/binary-puzzle/README.md

 ## :memo: Future features
 - Cells that are updated by code temporarily flash green to draw attention before fading to blurple
+- Function that checks if the puzzle is correct when all cells are filled in
 - Save and load sessions from cookies Cookie savedata includes:
     - `version` (of the program to run the save on)
     - `date` - when the save was created